All Episodes

 How did our country react to that?

-And just, you know, use that as a as a comparison.
+And just, you know, use that as a comparison.

-People came in, and for the first time in what has been since really the 1948 UN partition plan, Arab nations are either not attacking Israel, or if they weren't attacking or fighting Israel, uh they had wanted no part in the peace process.
+And for the first time in what has been since really the 1948 U.N. partition plan, Arab nations are either not attacking Israel or if they weren't attacking or fighting Israel, they had wanted no part in the peace process.

-A big part of that equation that nobody ever talks about is they they all feared, you know, the possibility of a nuclear-armed Iran as much as the Israelis did.
+A big part of that equation that nobody ever talks about is they all feared the possibility of a nuclear-armed Iran as much as the Israelis did.

 Now you're getting into a Shia versus Sunni battle in that conflict.

-But I mean, and that's why, you know, it was the untold story in the first Trump administration beyond the Abraham Accords is the intelligence sharing that went on with the U.S. and Israel and Egypt and Jordan and the Saudis and the Emirates and all these other countries, which foundationally left, you know, open the door for where we are now, isn't that okay, Iran's nuclear sites are out.
+But I mean, and that's why it was the untold story in the first Trump administration beyond the Abraham Accords is the intelligence sharing that went on with the U.S. and Israel and Egypt and Jordan and the Saudis and the Emirates and all these other countries, which foundationally opened the door for where we are now, and that is, okay, Iran's nuclear sites are out.

-The fear of Iranian hegemony is is greatly reduced.
+The fear of Iranian hegemony is greatly reduced.

-And so it it now is it frees up these countries because they don't have the same cult death-like, you know leadership that they do in Iran.
+And so it now frees up these countries because they don't have the same cult, death-like, you know, leadership that they do in Iran.

 And so, you know, that's going to take Arab nations now stepping up, doing that which they had never done before for decades, and that's going to be part of the solution.

-Why all of a sudden now Putin had said uh, you know, after the Alaska meeting, he had only gotten more aggressive.
+Why all of a sudden now Putin had said, you know, after the Alaska meeting, he had only gotten more aggressive.

 You know, to the point now we're reading that, you know, many, many portions of Russia have lines for people waiting to buy gasoline.